martenrichter/draft-ietf-webtransport-websocket/draft-richter-webtransport-websocket.md

 ## WebSocket Subprotocol Name Registry

-All possible subprotocol names following the format "webtransport_VERSION," where VERSION is an alphanumeric string denoting the subprotocol version of this protocol, are added to the registry as domains for this protocol and its successors.
+All possible subprotocol names following the format "webtransport_VERSION" and "webtransport_VERSION_SUBPROTOCOL," where VERSION is an alphanumeric string denoting the subprotocol version of this protocol and SUBPROTOCOL can be any application-level string, are added to the registry as domains for this protocol and its successors.

 ## WebTransport WebSocket Protocol Version Registry

-This specification establishes a new IANA registry for WebTransort Protocol Version names, intended for use with the WebSocket WebTransport Protocol, in alignment with the principles outlined in {{!RFC5226}}.
+This specification establishes a new IANA registry for WebTransport Protocol Version names, intended for use with the WebSocket WebTransport Protocol, in alignment with the principles outlined in {{!RFC5226}}.

 As part of this registry, IANA manages the following information (similar to {{WEBSOCKET}} versions):